taybro23/AboveBoard_MS4/README.md

 -	Featured images at the top of each main category page
 -	Product Category buttons so the user can select which sub-category they would like to look at
 -	Basic filtering options to sort products by category, name, price etc.
--	Basic product info is displayed to the user such as the product image, name, price, category button, and for admins, edit/delete buttons
+-	Basic product info is displayed to the user such as the product image, name, price, category link, and for admins, edit/delete buttons
 -	Users can click on the product images which will take them to the product details page for that particular product

 Product Detail
--	Breadcrumb links featured on these pages
+-	Breadcrumb links feature on these pages
 -	Product details shown to user; image, name, price, edit/delete buttons for admins and description
 -	Size selector (if applicable)
 -	Quantity selector that allows the user to choose the quantity they would like to purchase